 However, the exact trigger point for share price decline cannot be predicted.
 Neither it can be said with certainty that share price will not rise/stay sideways in future.

-However, over long periods of time, share prices of companies with strong business model, lots of free cash generation tend to go up and generate wealth for shareholders.
+However, over long periods of time, share prices of companies with the strong business model, lots of free cash generation tend to go up and generate wealth for shareholders.

 You may read the following article to find companies with good fundamentals: